Oshgnacknak/moodle-grades/README.md

 ## Quick Start

 1. Grab your token from your Moodle page.
-It can be fond under "Dashboard" > "Preferences" > "User account" > "Security keys".
+It can be found under "Dashboard" > "Preferences" > "User account" > "Security keys".
 The one you are looking for is "Moodle mobile web service".
 Place that and your universities domain in `.env`.